NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm-R/create-canopy-height-model-in-R.md

     # write out the CHM in tiff format.

-    writeRaster(chm,paste0(wd,"chm_SJER.tif"),"GTiff")
+    writeRaster(chm,paste0(wd,"CHM_SJER.tif"),"GTiff")

 We've now successfully created a canopy height model using basic raster math -- in R!
-We can bring the `chm_SJER.tif` file into QGIS (or any GIS program) and look at it.
+We can bring the `CHM_SJER.tif` file into QGIS (or any GIS program) and look at it.

 ***

-Consider going onto the next tutorial
+Consider checking out the tutorial
-<a href="https://www.neonscience.org/extract-values-rasters-r/" target="_blank">*Extract Values from a Raster in R*</a>
-to compare this lidar-derived CHM with ground-based observations!
+<a href="https://www.neonscience.org/tree-heights-veg-structure-chm/" target="_blank">*Compare tree height measured from the ground to a Lidar-based Canopy Height Model*</a> to compare a LiDAR-derived CHM with ground-based observations!